 Medical care could look like something out of a sci-fi film like Star Trek.

-Typically people call to make an appointment or visit a walk-in clinic, drive down to see the doctor and wait for an hour or two in a waiting room.
+Typically, people call to make an appointment or visit a walk-in clinic, drive down to see the doctor and wait for an hour or two in a waiting room.
 That has been the standard practice for as long as we can remember.
-As technology emerges and reshapes all industry, this could take a sharp turn in the near future.
-There is already evidence of this with Telehealth clinics where there is no doctor present in the facility and only a nurse to aid the Doctor via two way communication screen.
-There are clinics like this popping up everywhere, and there is probably some already in a town or city near you.
-In fact, we have a Telehealth clinic located at 1909 Tecumseh Rd E, Windsor, ON N8W 1C9
+As technology emerges and reshapes all industries, this could take a sharp turn in the near future.
+There is already evidence of this with Telehealth clinics where there is no doctor present in the facility and only a nurse to aid the Doctor via two-way communication screens.
+There are clinics like this popping up everywhere, and there are probably some already in a town or city near you.

 The next step in this advancement may be live appointments using a mobile phone or tablet from anywhere.
 They may be instantaneous, or you may have to prebook a virtual appointment.
 This, of course, won’t work with emergency situations or where a Doctor or nurse will need to assess you to make a diagnosis, but it will be useful for routine check-ups and more basic assessments.
 It’s also possible that health devices could work in tandem with this system.
 These may include blood pressure or heart rate, monitors, blood sugar monitoring devices and more.

 The millennial generation is quite open to technology, so this might be the avenue for them to visit the doctors more often.
 You have to admit it would be very convenient and save a tremendous amount of time and since it is so convenient, we may also opt in to see the doctor more often.
 Not only would this be a game changer it could open us up to specialists around the world for greater health care options and other points of view not readily available to us.